-The GDPR uses terminology that many people find confusing.
+The UK GDPR uses terminology that people may find confusing.
 It also defines a number of roles and responsibilities and introduces some new roles.
 These are explained below:

 Special Category Data

 Includes collecting the information about an individual, using it, storing it, securing it etc. UK GDPR applies to all businesses and organisations and to all personal data held about individuals.
 In a dental practice, this means patients, employed and self-employed team members, referrers and anyone else that the practice processes data for.

 Under UK GDPR, all individuals who have personal data held about them have the following personal privacy rights:

 - Right to subject access

 - Right to object to direct marketing

 - Right to restrict the processing of their information, including automated decision-making